 1. COGS and COGS ratio

-COGS or cost of goods sold, refers to the amount a restaurant spends on supplies and food ingredients to produce the menu items they sell.
+Restaurant cost of goods sold (COGS), refers to the amount a restaurant spends on supplies and food ingredients to produce the menu items they sell.
 It indicates whether you’re pricing your menu properly and controlling your costs.

 To calculate your COGS for a period, use the following formula: